rpgreview/papersandpaychecks/pnp.md

 **Tactical Conflict**

 Tactical conflict is initiated when a character (PC or NPC) declares it as such.
-Other characters present may make a Perception skill check with a target number of 11; those that succeed make act as per normal on that tactical round and all subsequent rounds.
+Other characters present may make a Perception skill check with a target number of 11 in standard situations; those that succeed make act as per normal on that tactical round and all subsequent rounds.
 Those that fail will have that number subtracted from their initial defense check (which is also usually based on Brawl).
 A character receives one standard action at 5 points or less of Dexterity, Wisdom, or Charisma (depending on whether it is a physical, mental, or social conflict), two from 6 to 15, three from 16 to 25 etc, and an equal number of defensive reactions.

 The difference between the attack action and the defensive reaction provides a margin of success or failure.
 The weapon used provides a multiplier to the damage inflicted.
 From this number armour is subtracted, defining the damage inflicted.